darwino/xpages-runtime/README.md

 ```

 Notes or Domino do not need to be running - indeed, it's probably best if they're not.

+## Open Liberty Notes

+When running on WebSphere/Open Liberty, it is important to ensure that no JSF or JSP features are loaded.
+Even the presence of the JSP feature triggers hard-coded loading of the JSF `ConfigureListener` class too early, causing problems in the XPages runtime.

 ## License